 The Petition

 Quad Knopf Inc., DBA QK (Quad) is a contractor that provides engineering, environmental planning, surveying, mapping, and biological resource consulting to a number of California regulated public utilities.
 Quad asserts that because it does not meet the workforce percentage threshold to be considered a diversity contractor established by Pub.
 Util.
-Code § 8282(a) and (b), it has been “forced” to give away an increasing percentage of its work to minority and women-owned businesses pursuant to General Order (GO) 156 and Pub.
+Code § 8282(a) and (d), it has been “forced” to give away an increasing percentage of its work to minority and women-owned businesses pursuant to General Order (GO) 156 and Pub.
 Util.
 Code § 8281 et seq.

 On October 11, 2017, Quad filed the instant Petition and, pursuant to Pub.
 Util.
 Code § 1708.5, asks the Commission to repeal GO 156; and to repeal or refuse to enforce Pub.
 Util.
 Code § 8281 et seq. on the grounds that they grant preferential treatment on the basis of race and gender in public contracting in violation of Proposition 209, codified in California Constitution Article I, Section 31(a).
 The operative text of Section 31(a) is as follows: